Saunderson Tractor and Implement Co.: Surviving examples

 A Saunderson Model G tractor from 1914 is preserved in the Grampian Transport Museum which is situated in Alford near Aberdeen and a 1916 model is on display at Rutland County Museum in Oakham, Rutland.

+A fully operational 1916 Saunderson is owned by Darren Maskell of Duck End Farm in Bedfordshire, and was featured on the BBC television program, "Escape to the Country", season 28, episode 3.